inLabFIB/imp-sql/docs/DEVELOPERS_GUIDE.md

 # Developers guide

 ## Project structure
 The code is organized as follows:

+- `sql.core`: Standard SQL domain classes and services
-- `sql.sqlobjectschema`: contains the entities that represent the sql objects
+  - `sql.core.schema`: contains the entities that represent the sql objects
-- `sql.services`: contains the services that operate over such entities:
+  - `sql.core.services`: contains the services that operate over such entities:
-  - `sql.services.builders`: contains different builders to help in the `sqlobjectschema` construction process.
+    - `sql.core.services.builders`: contains different builders to help in the `sqlobjectschema` construction process.
-  - `sql.services.fetcher`: tool to generate a `sqlobjectschema` instance from a real database schema.
-A connection to a database is needed to utilise it.
+    - `sql.core.services.fetcher`: tool to generate a `sqlobjectschema` instance from a real database schema.
+This package contains the interfaces that can be implemented with a dialect of SQL.
-  - `sql.services.parser`: standard SQL parsing service.
+    - `sql.core.services.parser`: standard SQL parsing service.
-  - `sql.services.validator`: tool to check the correctness of a `sqlobjectschema` instance.
+    - `sql.core.services.validator`: tool to check the correctness of a `sqlobjectschema` instance.
-  - `sql.services.printer`: printer service to express a `sqlobjectschema` in different SQL languages such as SQLServer.
+    - `sql.core.services.printer`: printer service to express a `sqlobjectschema` in standard SQL expressions.
+- `sql.sql_server`: SQLServer services
+  - `sql.sql_server.services`
+    - `sql.core.services.fetcher`: Specific fetcher for SQLServer databases.
+Conversions are needed.
+    - `sql.core.services.printer`: printer service to express a `sqlobjectschema` in SQLServer expressions.
+Conversions are needed.

 ## Guidance for creating a SQLObjectSchema

 As a general rule, entities of a `SQLObjectSchema` should not be used in other schemas.

 ## Guidance for creating equals & hashcode

-A new implementation of the equals & hashcode methods has been used for every 'SQLObjectSchemaEntity', overwriting the original Java base implementations.
+A new implementation of the equals & hashcode methods has been used for every `SQLObjectSchemaValueObject`, overwriting the original Java base implementations.
 This is to facilitate and standardize the comparison of different schema entities.

+The default implementation used has been `Intellij Default`.

 ## Testing code